Orkestra-Tech/orkestra/docs/src/main/tut/plugins.md

 # Plugins

-Orchestra doesn't have a plugins system like you can find in other CD tools with their own store of plugins.
-Instead it relies on the jar dependency and distribution system like Maven or Ivy.
+Orchestra doesn't have a plugins system like you can find in other CD tools with their own store.
+Instead it relies on jar dependencies and distribution systems like Maven or Ivy.
 There are multiple advantages to this system:
-- Since Scala is a JVM language we have access to all the libraries from the JVM community (Scala, Java or any other JVM compiler languages).
+- Since Scala is a JVM language we have access to all the libraries from the JVM community (Scala, Java or any other JVM compiled languages).
-- Installation of plugins becomes code too so it's very easy to code review and rollback changes
+- Installation of plugins becomes code too.
+So it's very easy to code review and rollback changes

 ## Talking to AWS
 In order to talk to AWS we can use the [official Java SDK](https://github.com/aws/aws-sdk-java).
-Lets add the dependency to `build.sbt`:
+Let's add the dependency to `build.sbt`:
 ```scala
 libraryDependencies += "com.amazonaws" % "aws-java-sdk" % "AWS SDK Version"